 And, just like with CFLs, the price is coming down quickly, and the efficiency and quality is improving at the same time.

-Since they are pricey, I intend to replace my current bulbs with LEDs one at a time as they burn out, or when I can find them on sale.
+Since they are pricey, it’s a good idea to replace your current bulbs with LEDs one at a time as they burn out, or when you can find them on sale.
 Amazon.com also has some really good prices for LED bulbs, too.

-I consider changing our light bulbs to be a very important part of our long-term strategy to save money and reduce our family’s resource footprint even further.
+Changing your light bulbs is a very important part of any long-term strategy to save money and reduce your family’s resource footprint.
 And given the ridiculous amount of fossil fuels burned every day so we can see in the dark, any improvement in lighting efficiency we make as a nation of households will also decrease our dependence on foreign oil, and protect our air, water and natural resources at home.

-In fact, if every family and workplace replaced their standard incandescent bulbs with LEDs, we’d save $3.9 billion per year, and avoid emitting over 20 million metric tons of soot, methane, mercury and carbon pollution into the air!
+On a national level, if every U.S. family and workplace replaced their standard incandescent bulbs with LEDs, we’d save $3.9 billion per year, and avoid emitting over 20 million metric tons of soot, methane, mercury and carbon pollution into the air!